bsmith89/strain-corr/doc/manuscript/manuscript.md

 per position). **(B)** Core genome depths of 87 detectable benchmarking species span more than two orders of magnitude.
-Points represent individual species, are colored by phylum, and are placed based on that species’s maximum depth across samples (x-axis) and total depth summed over all samples combined (y-axis).
+Points represent individual species, are colored by phylum, and are placed based on that species's maximum depth across samples (x-axis) and total depth summed over all samples combined (y-axis).
 Species are closer to the 1-to-1 diagonal (dashed line) when the sample with the highest depth contributes more of their total depth.
 Some species are represented by